 #top-title

 The second route to defining styles applies to styles within a single document.
-The selector-styles list is the conents oe a <style> tag within the document's "HeadAdditions"
+The selector-styles list is the conents oe a <style> tag within the document's "HeadAdditions" section, as in

 <style type="text/css">